kpyopark/looker_palm_integration/README.md

 ## 2. SQL to Natural Language & Search similar SQL

-Many companies already have a lot of analytic assets, such as pre-configured SQL queries.
-Even dashboards in BI tools often generate the same SQL queries and store them in the database.
-Marketing teams often use pre-defined segmentation rules, which can be modified by simply changing filter values.
-In these cases, SQL to NL & Search is a good approach.
+Many companies already possess valuable analytic resources like pre-configured SQL queries.
+Even BI dashboards often generate and store the same SQL queries.
+Marketing teams also frequently utilize pre-defined segmentation rules, easily modified by changing filter values.
+The SQL to NL & Search approach shines in these scenarios, particularly for highly complex and static pre-defined SQL queries.

-Especially, when the pre-defined SQLs are very complex and static, it's very useful

 For example,